Calculating Shard Rewards

 There's bonuses to be had!
 By including certain things in your entries, you can redeem even more shards!
 We do this to encourage world-building and player interactions.

-Another Player's Character or NPC (Max of 5 redeemable for bonus)
+Another Player's Character or NPC: + 5 shards

 This cannot be combined with other players character bonus, and does not apply if it is YOUR character.